valory-xyz/open-autonomy/docs/questions-and-answers.md

 In the same way companies like Apple or Google offer SDKs to accelerate devs work plus an app store to monetize their work, Autonolas offers the same capabilities but in a decentralized way: developers register components, operators run services that use those components, consumers use and pay for those services so both developers and operators are compensated for their work.
 And all the parameters that govern the network can be voted on.</details>

 <details><summary>How do agents communicate with other agents?</summary>
 Different forms of communication are used depending on the service status: while agents are connecting to each other to form a temporary blockchain (formation), they use the Agent Communication Network (ACN).
 Under the hood the ACN is a DHT that keeps track of live agents mapping their crypto address to IP address.
 So agents can communicate with other agents without knowing their network location assuming they are online or offline but registered in the ACN.
-Once the service has been stablished, Agent Services use Tendermint for messaging.
+Once the service has been established, Agent Services use Tendermint for messaging.
 </details>

 <details><summary>Can services use other services?</summary>